 |Earnings and Dividend Ratios || || |

-In accordance with the SEBI (Listing Obligations and DisclosureRequirements (Amendment) Regulations 2018 the Company is required to givedetails of significant changes (change of 25% and more as compared to the immediatelyprevious financial year) in key financial Ratios.
+In accordance with the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 (Listing Regulations) the Company is required to givedetails of significant changes (change of 25% and more as compared to the immediatelyprevious financial year) in key financial ratios.

-The Company has a robust Risk Management framework to identifyevaluate business risks and opportunities.
-This framework seeks to create transparencyminimize adverse impact on the business objectives and enhance the Company'scompetitive advantage.
-The Company's Risk Management framework defines the risk management approachacross the enterprise at various levels including documentation and reporting.
+The Company has a robust risk management framework to identify andevaluate business risks and opportunities.
+This framework seeks to create transparencyminimize adverse impact on the business objectives and enhance the Company's competitiveadvantage.
+The Company's risk management framework defines the risk management approachacross the enterprise at various levels including documentation and reporting.

 |Risk Category ||Risk ||Mitigation Plan |